jay1535/MEMO/README.md

 ### 🚀 Features

-- ✅ Create, edit, and delete notes
+- ✅ Create, edit, and delete notes, tasks
 - ✅ Responsive and user-friendly UI
 - ✅ Stores notes in MongoDB database
 - ✅ Fast and lightweight backend with Node.js + Express
 - ✅ Styled with Bootstrap 5 for modern look & feel

----

-### 📸 Screenshots

-*(Add your screenshots here and place them in a `/screenshots/` folder.)*
+-
 ---

 ### 🛠️ Getting Started